AnatoliyProjects/lru_cache/README.md

 ```

 If `maxsize` and `maxmem` are not specified (default), the cache turns to the unbounded cache.
-However, the performance of such an unbounded cache will not be ideal because LRU tracking still performs.
+However, the performance of such an unbounded cache will not be ideal because LRU tracking
+is still produced anyway.

 You may receive item count and memory usage with `Stats` method (see below) or
 with `Maxsize`/`Maxmem` (limits) and `Size`/`Memory` (actual) methods.